Network-Integrated Multimedia Middleware

 The Network-Integrated Multimedia Middleware (NMM) is a flow graph based multimedia framework.
 NMM allows creating distributed multimedia applications: local and remote multimedia devices or software components can be controlled transparently and integrated into a common multimedia processing flow graph.
 NMM is implemented in C++, a programming language, and NMM-IDL, an interface description language (IDL).
 NMM is a set of cross-platform libraries and applications for the operating systems Linux, OS X, Windows, and others.
 A software development kit (SDK) is also provided.

 NMM is released under dual-licensing.
-The Linux, OS X, and PS3 versions are distributed for free as open-source software under the terms and conditions of the GNU General Public License (GPL).
-The Windows version is distributed for free as binary version under the terms and conditions of the NMM Non-Commercial License (NMM-NCL).
+The Linux, OS X and PS3 versions are distributed free as open-source software under the terms and conditions of the GNU General Public License (GPL).
+The Windows version is distributed free as binary version under the terms and conditions of the NMM Non-Commercial License (NMM-NCL).
 All NMM versions (i.e., for all supported operating systems) are also distributed under a commercial license with full warranty, which allows developing closed-source proprietary software atop NMM.